bgraham452/cs1302-minesweeper/README.md

  2. More coming soon!

 ## Resources

+I am pleased to announce that GitHub's Education Liaison, John Britton, has provided our class with some private repositories!
+This gives an excellent opportunity to practice with version control.

 The files for this project are hosted Github using <code>git</code>.
 They can be retrieved by cloning the repository found at <code>git@github.com:mepcotterell/cs1302-minesweeper.git</code>.